mhaugrud/msumcspy/_sources/Functions/Exercises.rst

    :number: 1

    Use the drawsquare function we wrote in this chapter in a program to draw the image shown below.
 Assume each side is 20 units.
-(Notice that the turtle has already moved away from the ending point of the last square when the program ends.)
+(Notice where the turtle is when the program ends.)

    .. image:: Figures/five_squares.png